Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 A vertical cardboard baler compresses cardboard using a vertically placed ram that crushes cardboard into a bale through the use of downward force.
 They are the most economical form of baler and require very little space.
 A factor to consider regarding vertical balers is ceiling height, which has to have sufficient clearance to accommodate the height of the baler.

-There are different configurations of the hydraulic ram system for vertical balers; some have a single hydraulic cylinder, while others may have two or more.
-The amount of pressure applied by the different systems can vary from 10 tons to over 200 tons.
-The number of cylinders and pressure depend on the number of waste cycles of an operation or facility.
+Vertical balers come in various configurations for their hydraulic ram systems.
+Some models feature a single hydraulic cylinder, while others may use two or more cylinders.
+The pressure exerted by these systems can range from 10 tons to over 200 tons.
+The choice of the number of cylinders and the amount of pressure depends on the waste processing needs and the volume of material handled by the operation or facility.

 Horizontal Balers